 While he wasn't surprised by the onslaught of criticism from those aiming to preserve the legacy of The Rat Pack, he admits to be surprised about receiving the award, saying that he didn't expect it at all.

 Cheadle may have been pleasantly surprised to receive his first Golden Globes but may have been sorrowfully surprised when he was snubbed a chance to win his second Golden Globe for Hotel Rwanda.
-However, he'll get another crack at his second Globe at the upcoming 2013 ceremony for House of Lies.
+His role on the young Netflix series House of Lies, did win Cheadle a Globe earlier this year, as well as an Emmy nomination in 2012.
+Now, entering his second nominations for the series, Cheadle hopes to go from a nominee to a victor on the Emmy stage.